babelouest/ulfius/README.md

 ## What's new in Ulfius 2.0 ?

 Ulfius 2.0 brings several changes that make the library incompatible with Ulfius 1.0.x branch.
 The goal of making Ulfius 2.0 is to make a spring cleaning of some functions, remove what is apparently useless, and should bring bugs and memory loss.
+The main new features are multiple callback functions and websockets implementation.

 ### Multiple callback functions